 Terraces Restaurant is one of the pioneers in delighting diners with extravagant seafood buffets on the Gold Coast.
 Open since 1987 they have a long held reputation for showcasing one of the freshest spreads of the fruits of the sea in the city.
-Also serving as the resort’s all-day dining restaurant, it’s here where we enjoy both a buffet breakfast, and indulge in the mouthwatering evening smorgasbord.
+Also serving as the resort’s all-day dining restaurant, it’s here where we enjoy both a buffet breakfast, and indulge in the mouthwatering evening smorgasbord. *Prices and offerings are from when this article was published in 2015.
+Obviously, you will need to check their latest deals and menu if you are reading this later in the future.

 There’s nothing quite like starting the day with warm sunlight and bright blue hues unique to the Australian colour palette.
 Terraces Restaurant, walled with floor to ceiling glass, captures the magnificence of cerulean skies and the lush green of tropical palms from its cool air-conditioned interiors.
 Pale floors, and white ceilings, tables and chairs keep the ambience bright and cheery while allowing the vistas to work their magic, relaxing minds and literally assisting us to smile in their beauty.